Posted in

 Maintenance🧹 Simple🛠 Complex🔧 Low

 I tried a propane heater once.
 It worked fine until the tank ran dry during a snowstorm.
-Since then, I’ve stuck with wood—reliable, renewable, and it keeps me active hauling and splitting.
+Since then, I’ve stuck with wood reliable, renewable, and it keeps me active hauling and splitting.
+That said, propane can still be a good fit in certain situations.
+If you’re considering it for your cabin or tiny home, don’t miss our guide: Propane Gas Fireplace: Avoid Costly Mistakes & Choose Right.

-One tip from a hard lesson: never burn pine indoors.
-The creosote buildup nearly caused a chimney fire in my first cabin.
+👉 Hard Lesson: Burning pine nearly caused a chimney fire in my first cabin.

 Drolet Escape 1800